-Testing for temporal trends was performed using uranium, nitrate, TCE, and nitroaromatic compound data, as required in the Remedial Design/Remedial Action Work Plan for the Final Remedial Action for the Groundwater Operable Unit at the Weldon Spring Site (DOE 2004c) using data from the previous 5 years (2006 through 2010).
+Testing for temporal trends was performed using uranium, nitrate, TCE, and nitroaromatic compound data, as required in the Remedial Design/Remedial Action Work Plan for the Final Remedial Action for the Groundwater Operable Unit at the Weldon Spring Site (DOE 2004c) using data from the previous 5 years (2006 through 2011).
 Results for the trending analysis are reported for the Objective 2 wells and the Objective 5 springs because these locations monitor the area of groundwater impact and the discharge points.

-The Mann-Kendall test is used for temporal trend identification because it can easily facilitate missing data and does not require the data to conform to a particular distribution (such as a normal or log-normal distribution).
-The nonparametric method is valid for scenarios where there are a high number of non-detect data points.
+The Mann-Kendall test is used for temporal trend identification because it can easily facilitate missing data and does not require the data to conform to a particular distribution (such as a normal or lognormal distribution).
+The nonparametric method is valid for scenarios where there are a high number of nondetect data points.
 Data reported as trace concentrations or less than the detection limit can be used by assigning them a common value that is smaller than the smallest measured value in the data set (i.e., one-half the specified detection limit).
 This approach is valid because only the relative magnitudes of the data, rather than their measured values, are used in the method.
-A possible consequence of this approach is that the test can produce biased results if a large fraction of data within a given time series are non-detect and if detection limits change between sampling events.
+A possible consequence of this approach is that the test can produce biased results if a large fraction of data within a given time series are nondetects and if detection limits change between sampling events.
 One-half the specified detection limit (on the date of analysis) was used in place of all concentrations reported at or below the detection limit.
+Estimated time frames of when a location may reach the MCL are provided only for those locations where statistically significant downward trends were identified.